Two acronyms

 UX tips

-- For large trades, give the shop one day's notice for EDD docs.
+- For large or higher-risk trades, give the shop one day's notice for EDD docs.

 - If declined, the address or funds path likely tripped a risk signal — ask why; don't shop around for a non-compliant venue.